Long range shooting: Calculation of trajectory

 All these parameters can also be used at shorter distances, but the effect they pose is so small that they generally can be disregarded.
 At short distances the accuracy of the shooter, rifle and ammunition will often mask the very small effect these factors will have.

 Wind estimation

 For long range shooting it is important to compensate for the wind by observing the wind's strength and direction, and then adjust the sights accordingly by rules of thumb.
 Wind force can be estimated by feeling the wind at the shooting position and seeing signs of it in the terrain.
-After for instance guessing the wind strength in meters per second (m/s), this wind value can be transferred to a sight correction in number of clicks.
+For instance, after guessing the wind strength in meters per second (m/s), this wind value can be transferred to a sight correction in number of clicks.
 This rule of thumb applies to winds that come 90 degree from the side (full value), however winds coming from an angle must be taken into account by applying less sight adjustment.